 You’re a micro-learning machine.
 You can showcase your bite-sized learning solutions to clients who have minor learning gaps and need a quick fix.

 Not sure what your specialty is yet?
-Jump on the waiting list for the Instructional Design Accelerator crash course!
+Check out the Instructional Design and Tech Accelerator system!

 The bottom line is this: determine how your knowledge and abilities translate into solutions.
 Then, identify gaps in the market and figure out ways you can fill those gaps.
 Research the various niche markets, and figure out if there are any that offer steady and stable growth.
 Avoid exclusively chasing hot trends in the industry, as they’re likely to fade away quickly, leaving you without a target market.